Farisllwaah/NGS-Framework/README.md

 First if you are using Eclipse, open your Eclipse, create a new java project called "Any name".
 Right click your project, choose
 'Import'.
-Now, the code is ready to run, so you have to learn how you are able to getting an optimal values for both MIPs & BW parameters, so you can follow next step.
+Now, the code is ready to run, so you have to learn how you are able to getting an optimal values for both MIPs & BW parameters, so please follow next step.

 # Running the Framework for parameters